abeimler/ecs_benchmark/README.md

 I try to implement the ECS-examples as good as possible for each framework, if you have any improvements, feel free to make a PR or open an issue.

 You can find the frameworks example(s) in [`src/`](src/) and benchmark [`benchmarks/`](benchmarks/benchmarks/) for more details.
-Also you can write tests for the framework example :) and add some metadata in [plot.config.json](plot.config.json).
+Also, you can write tests for the framework example :) and add some metadata in [plot.config.json](plot.config.json).

 _TODO: make more detailed "how to add framework"_